anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 > User, app, and device settings differ from [tenant settings](edu-tenant-general-settings.md).
 Tenant settings address the subscription and management settings for your organization.

 ## Apps
+Configure settings such as how users obtain and access apps on their devices.

 |Setting|What it does|
 |---|---|